kashafu/upload-large-file-s3/README.md

-# Uploading Large Files to AWS-S3 with Lightning Fast Speed - Parallel Chunk Upload
+# Uploading Large Files to AWS-S3 - Parallel Chunk Upload

 This project demonstrates two techniques for uploading large files to AWS-S3: one where chunks are created on the frontend and uploaded using the AWS multipart API, and another where chunks are created on the backend and uploaded using the AWS SDK 3 upload parallel technique.